Restoration Recovery outpatient addiction treatment logo

 Insurance & cost in Georgia

 We accept most major insurance plans.
-For Georgia residents, that includes all three Georgia Medicaid Care Management Organizations — Amerigroup Community Care, Peach State Health Plan, and CareSource — along with BlueCross BlueShield, Cigna, Aetna, Ambetter, UnitedHealthcare, Tricare, and most other major commercial plans.
+For Georgia residents, that includes Georgia Medicaid through the Georgia Families managed care program, along with BlueCross BlueShield, Cigna, Aetna, Ambetter, UnitedHealthcare, Tricare, and most other major commercial plans.
 Most patients pay little to nothing out of pocket.
-Verify your coverage or call 423-498-2000 before your first visit.
+The Georgia Medicaid CMO lineup is in transition in 2026 — verify your coverage or call 423-498-2000 before your first visit so we can verify your specific plan is in-network.
 Because Ringgold is our only Georgia clinic, in-state Medicaid coverage works cleanly here without the out-of-network complications that come with crossing the state line.

 Who we see in Ringgold